 An American flag hanging from a balcony.

-The BBA Diversity, Equity & Inclusion (DEI) Summer Fellowship Program provides law students with paid summer internship opportunities in public interest settings.
+The BBA Diversity, Equity, Inclusion & Belonging (DEIB) Summer Fellowship Program provides law students with paid summer internship opportunities in public interest settings.
 The program aims to ensure that law students from all backgrounds can gain meaningful experience in public interest law.
 Students placed in summer fellowships also gain practical experience in developing legal research and writing skills, expanding professional networks, and access to programming at the BBA.
-Fellows are also paired with a mentor from the BBA’s Diversity Equity & Inclusion Section.
+Fellows are also paired with a mentor from the BBA’s Diversity, Equity, Inclusion & Belonging Section.

 Applying for the Program